 Recommended work from home technology and gear

 This is the laptop powerhouse that you want for your productivity work.
-The Dell XPS 15 has one of the best OLED screens on the market, great battery life, and most importantly, snappy internals that keep up with pretty much any task you can throw at it.
+The Lenovo X1 Carbon has had been a go-to laptop for years, but the 9th gen ratchets it up a notch.
+Great battery life, and most importantly, snappy internals that keep up with pretty much any task you can throw at it.
 Oh, and it looks great too.

 No more junky desks.
 You deserve better.
 We are big fans of the versatility of sit-stand desks.
-The Sway Desk from Ergonofis takes design and function dead seriously.
-Handmade, local wood varieties, and the best control module in the industry make this my favorite sit-stand desk for working from home.
+The Vari Electric Standing Desk takes design and function dead seriously.
+A huge desktop and the best control module in the industry make this my favorite sit-stand desk for working from home.

 Best Office Chair: Herman Miller Aeron